jvpoulos/rnns-causal/README.md

 To compare estimates with different RNNs configurations, execute in shell `educ-rnns-compare.sh` (Table SM-1)

-For RNNs placebo treatement effects estimates on pre-treatment data, execute in shell `educ-placebo-pretreatment.sh`
+For RNNs placebo treatement effects estimates on pre-treatment data, execute in shell `educ-placebo-pretreatment.sh`  (Table 2)